 - Four meetings of the FHCF Advisory Council. - Staff support for the Florida Commission on Hurricane Loss Projection Methodology. - Administration of the Insurance Capital Build-Up Incentive Program. - Revision of rules relating to the FHCF reimbursement contract, premium formula, and insurer reporting and responsibilities. - Publication of estimated claims-paying capacity reports and the annual report of probable maximum loss, financing options, and potential assessments.

-The FHCF conducted its 18th annual Participating Insurers Workshop in Orlando on June 5-6, 2018.
-The keynote speaker, Ash Williams, the Executive Director and
+The FHCF conducted its 19th annual Participating Insurers Workshop in Orlando on June 5-6, 2019.
+The keynote speaker was the Honorable Dennis Ross,